azimuttapp/azimutt/libs/aml/docs/comment.md

 There are only line comments starting with the `#` character, everything after will be ignored.

-They can be helpful to visually identify sections, add beloved TODOs or explain why you did some things.
+They can be helpful to visually identify sections, add beloved TODOs or explain why you did some things without impacting your database schema.

 Here is an example: